jotafeldmann/dra-dual-reference-array/README.md

 # Tokenizer
-Process a array, binding a property value as identifier, making it accessable through the index AND the identifier.
+Process a array, binding a property value as a property, making the array value available through the index AND the identifier.
 This is just a case, not a API neither a framework.

 ## What it must do
-Take a collection (a array with objects); a common property of the collection, with a unique string value; and returning a new array, with the collection accessable by it index (the default way) AND it string value, like a property.
+Take a collection (a array with objects); a common property of the collection, with a unique string value; and returning a new array, with the collection available by it index (the default way) AND it string value, like a property.

-It uses the following JavaScript´s capabilities:
+It uses the following JavaScript's capabilities:

-- Set/Get a object´s property in the Array form;
+- Set/Get a object's property in the Array form;
-- When a Array got it value from another array, it portion of memory is a link to the another array.
-So, when its value change, the other array´s value change too;
+- When a Array got it value from another array, the portion of memory is a link to the another array.
+So, when that value change, the other array's value change too;
-- Bonus: it´s keep the integrity length of the Array.
+- Bonus: it's keep the integrity of Array's length.

 ## TODO

 - Error throwing;
-- Treat double indexes property (maybe a dev function parameter to solve, with default strategy, like '_' or cardinal);
+- Treat double indexes property: by default, duplicate indexes must generate a property with a array (obj.token[0], obj.token[1]) and allow a function parameter for custom solutions;
-- Treat reserved name property (again, same as before);
+- Treat reserved name property: by default, properties with reserved words must be converted to use "_"  (underscore) in the first char place and allow a function parameter for custom solutions;
 - Convert to module/extension/closure pattern;
 - Make it snippet-friendly;
-- Laugh about the complexity of it and the problems about.
+- Laugh about the complexity and the problems about it :D

 ## Example